IBM/helm101/tutorial/Lab3/README.md

     replicaset.apps/redis-master-5d8b66464f   1         1         1         3h
     replicaset.apps/redis-slave-586b4c847c    2         2         2         2m
     ```

-    You can see from the output that the app service is service type of `LoadBalancer` again and Redis master/slave deployment has returned.
+    You can see from the output that the app service is the service type of `LoadBalancer` again and the Redis master/slave deployment has returned.
     This shows a complete rollback from the upgrade in [Lab 2](../Lab2/README.md)

 # Conclusion

-What can I say but Helm does revision management well and Kubernetes does not have the capability built-in!
+From this lab, we can say that Helm does revision management well and Kubernetes does not have the capability built in!

 [Lab 4](../Lab4/README.md) awaits.